gameinn1/HikaruNoGoSSA/README.md

 I went all out in recreating episode 1.
 Literally everything is there.
 Basically frame perfect timing to E-F, good and consistent styling and proper Igo subbing with all the quirks of early E-F subs.
 That's another thing, the subbing for the ending Igo sections is nowhere near what E-F did so they also have to get properly resubbed from 2 onwards.
 I also properly subbed 75 Igo so I atleast had done the start and end of Igo... just not the inbetween. :P

 I am pretty sure gabest11 just took existing subs (similar to E-F/R-F for the main body) and transplanted them in and then added the opening and ending sections.
-The problem here is you get no styling and the timing (I've just checked episode 2) is horrendous.
-Unless you're a super fast reader you will miss a lot.
+The problem here is you get no styling and the timing at points isn't the best.

 I don't want to sound ungrateful to gabest11 here.
 The work they did in subbing the intro and endings is remarkable that this can even somewhat be attempted.